csdms/rpm_tools/README.md

 These recipes are designed for Linux distros that are compatible with
-Red Hat Enterprise Linux (e.g., CentOS, Fedora).
+Red Hat Enterprise Linux (e.g., CentOS, Fedora, SUSE).
 To install CSDMS tools on Mac OS X, please see the [csdms/homebrew-tools](https://github.com/csdms/homebrew-tools) project.

-To build and install the tools in this project, the mandatory and default packages in the
+To build and install the tools in this repository, the mandatory and default packages in the
-"Development Tools" group (such as `make`, `gcc`, and `rpm-build`) are required, as well as the optional `cmake`, `git` and `rpmdevtools` packages.
+"Development Tools" group (such as `make`, `gcc`, and `rpm-build`) are required, as well as `cmake`, `git` and `rpmdevtools`.
 Install them with:
 ```bash
 $ sudo yum groupinstall "development tools"